 1803: Jefferson authorizes the purchase of the Louisiana territory from France, more than doubling the size of the United States.
 The Lewis and Clark expedition is authorized to explore and map the new territory.

 1804: Vice President Aaron Burr kills Alexander Hamilton in a duel.
-Burr’s political ambitions were ruined and the Federalist party suffered from Hamilton’s death.
+The duel ruined Burr’s political ambitions and the Federalist party suffered from Hamilton’s death.

 1804: The Twelfth Amendment is ratified requiring electors to vote separately for President and Vice President.
 This process prevented the runner-up in the presidential election from becoming Vice President.